Optimal Health is Different for Everyone

 The answer is there is no right answer.

-Optimal health depends on the individual needs, desires, and goals of any given person.
+Optimal health depends on any given person’s needs, desires, and goals.

 So, it’s up to you to decide what optimal health looks like for you and find the right balance.